 public interface IIdentifierNode extends IExpressionNode

-Identifiers may be short (such as width
+Identifiers may be short (such as width,

-), or parameterized
+(such as flash.display.Sprite), or parameterized

-(such as Vector.<Event>
+(such as Vector.<Event>).

 Identifiers serve two purposes: in a declaration of a class, interface, function, variable, constant, or namespace they provide the name of the thing being defined; otherwise they provide a reference to that definition.